-[PR.5.x.6-002]: The 5G system shall be able to support interconnection of standalone non-public networks forming a federation with N:M relationship cardinality.
+[PR.5.x.6-002]: The 5G system shall be able to support routing of communication data through Standalone Non-Public Networks interconnected through dynamic links.

-[PR.5.x.6-003]: The 5G system shall be able to support routing of communication data through standalone non-public networks interconnected through 5G links.
+[PR.5.x.6-003]: The 5G system shall be able to support discovery, addition and authentication, or detachment of Standalone Non-Public Networks in a group of interconnected Standalone Non-Public Networks.

-[PR.5.x.6-004]: The 5G system shall be able to support discovery, addition and authentication, or detachment of standalone non-public networks in an interconnected topology through 5G links.
+[PR.5.x.6-004]: The 5G system shall be able to support a mechanism to assess the achievable QoS along a communication path between two Standalone Non-Public Networks in a group of interconnected Standalone Non-Public Networks.

-[PR.5.x.6-005]: The 5G system shall be able to support measurements allowing to handover a communication from one path to another in a federated network formed by 5G standalone non-public networks connected together through 5G links.
+[PR.5.x.6-005]: The 5G system shall be able to support per UE communication, the establishment, reconfiguration and release of a communication path between two Standalone Non-Public Networks in a group of interconnected Standalone Non-Public Networks.

-[PR.5.x.6-006]: The 5G system shall be able to support the roaming of users between standalone non-public networks interconnected through 5G links.
+[PR.5.x.6-006]: The 5G system shall be able to support a user subscribed to one Standalone Non-Public Network to consume a service offered by another Standalone Non-Public Network in a group of interconnected Standalone Non-Public Networks.

 Editor’s note : Performance requirements are left for further study